logaretm/vee-validate/docs/guide/validation-provider.md

 ### Cross-Field Validation

-When using cross-field rules like the `confirmed` rule the target field must have a corresponding `vid` can be either a number or a string.
+When using cross-field rules like the `confirmed` rule the target field must have a corresponding `name` or a `vid` attribute can be either a number or a string.

 ```vue{2,10}
 <ValidationProvider